 Certain sections of this site will not work as expected.Update your browser to view this website correctly.
 Update my browser now

-Please Note: The following application is for individuals who are currently licensed or registered as an architect in the U.S.A. and no other Canadian jurisdiction and intend to practise architecture in Nova Scotia.
+Please Note: The following application is for individuals who are currently registered as an Architect with a Canadian Architectural Licensing Authority and intend to practise architecture in Nova Scotia.
 In order for this application to be processed you must:

 If you will be uploading your documents with this application, please make sure you have the following scanned in PDF or JPG format before you begin:

 Alternatively, you can send your documents by regular mail, but this will lengthen the processing time considerably.

 Copies of these documents are required in order to complete the application.
 Please make sure they are complete and scanned so they can be attached to this application below or have mailed directly to the Nova Scotia Association of Architects.